 1 MAR 25

-The IFAB tackles goalkeeper time wasting
+The IFAB tackles time-wasting by goalkeepers

 Current Time 0:00